irishgordo/harvester-wiki/Issue-Management.md

   * If the creator is a member of the organization(SUSE org), the issue is assigned with the `require/pm-review` label and added to [Product Backlog Triage](https://github.com/orgs/harvester/projects/2)

-* Once an issue in [Community Issue Management](https://github.com/harvester/harvester/wiki/Community-Issue-Management) has sufficient information and has been assigned a milestone:
+* Once an issue in [Community Issue Management](https://github.com/harvester/harvester/wiki/Community-Issue-Management) has sufficient information **for development**:

   * Update status to `Resolved` in [Community Issue Management](https://github.com/harvester/harvester/wiki/Community-Issue-Management).